ShahariarRahman/book-catalog-backend/README.md

 - In the `Order` model, establish a one-to-many relationship to `OrderedBook`.
 - This enables each order to have multiple associated ordered book entries.

+### Review And Rating:

+Create a `ReviewAndRating` model with the following fields:

+- id: A UUID generated using the @default(uuid()) attribute.
+- review: A string representing the user's review.
+- rating: An integer representing the user's rating.
+(1 - 5)
+- userId: A UUID representing the user who submitted the review.
+- bookId: A UUID representing the book being reviewed.

 ## API Endpoints and Sample Data: